 For Issuers

-How to integrate with ColossusNet as an issuer, including collateral model, signing API, interchange revenue, and cardholder settlement.
+How to integrate with ColossusNet as an issuer, including dual issuance, collateral model, interchange tiers, and cardholder settlement.

 For Issuers